 In normal circumstances, centres will upload their provisional results in the last week of each month.
 BIFM will moderate and verify results within 6 working weeks.
-Centres will then inform their learners of achievement.
+Centres will then inform their students of achievement.

 In normal circumstances, certificates will be printed by BIFM during the second week of each month and sent to the centre for onward transmission to the learner.

+This is a current qualification.
 The structure of the BIFM Level 3 Diploma programme has remained unchanged since the qualification’s introduction but has had an additional unit added as an optional unit choice.

 BIFM reports certification on a quarterly basis to its regulators but does not release the information publicly.